Jonah Heim Preview, Player Props: Rangers vs. Mariners

-The Texas Rangers, including Jonah Heim (.378 on-base percentage in past 10 games, 58 points above season-long percentage), battle starter Bryan Woo and the Seattle Mariners at T-Mobile Park, Friday at 10:10 PM ET.
+Jonah Heim and his .389 on-base percentage over his past 10 games (71 points higher than his season-long percentage), will be in action for the Texas Rangers against the Seattle Mariners and Luis Castillo on September 30 at 7:15 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Mariners.
+In his most recent game he had a hitless performance (0-for-3) against the Mariners.

 Sportsbook Promo Codes